S1Y333/ChatbotFrontend/my-chatbot/README.md

 ## Roadmap
   1. connect to AI
   Phase 1.1- get  AI agent response -done
+  1.2 get user input and send as question prompt
   2. set up the frame for React frontend
+  Phase 2.1 set up the frame and get input - done
+  2.2
   3. polish frontend to be chatbubbles